garyhtou/rubyconf-mini-2022-schedule/README.md

 # RubyConf Mini 2022 Schedule 🗓️

-Have you wished to have the RubyConf Mini schedule in your own calendar app?
+Do you wish to have the RubyConf Mini schedule in your own calendar app?
 Well, now you can!
 Subscribe to the [`https://rubyconfmini.garytou.com/calendar.ics`](https://rubyconfmini.garytou.com/calendar.ics) ICS link in your favorite calendar app such as Google Calendar, Apple Calendar, Outlook, etc.